Schooling Show Saturday, June 7. Entries Due by June 1st!

-In 2008, Kristin moved to California and founded Kristin Mills Dressage.
-She became a USDF L program graduate, has been COPA USPRE winner and team rider, has won the FHANA Dressage Performance Award, and earned placings at several Regional Championships.
-Kristin currently trains a select number of dedicated students and their horses and continues to compete internationally.
+In 2008, Kristin moved to Sacramento, California, and shortly thereafter founded Kristin Mills Dressage.
+She became a USDF L Program graduate, a COPA USPRE winner and team rider, and received the FHANA Dressage Performance Award.
+She also achieved numerous placings at Regional Championships, earning her Bronze, Silver, and Gold Medals from the United States Dressage Federation (USDF).

 I have loved horses from my earliest memories.
 After years of watching from afar, I began riding at the age of 10.
 From that time, horses have always been a part of my life.
 I have been a member of CDS for approximately 25 years, with my participation ebbing and flowing as other work/life responsibilities took precedence.